screwdriver-cd/guide/docs/user-guide/configuration/workflow.md

     requires: [~sd@3:main]
 ```

-### Caveats of Using Remote Triggers and Remote Join
+### Caveats

+_Section covering known limitations and special considerations when using remote triggers and remote join in workflows._

 - In the downstream remote job (e.g.: for instance, in pipeline 2 or pipeline 4 examples above), we currently do not support `AND` syntax (e.g.: `requires: [sd@3:main]` or `requires: [sd@3:main, sd@1:main]`) for external triggers in the start nodes; you must use `OR` syntax for these nodes (e.g.: `requires: [~sd@3:main]` or `requires: [~sd@3:main, ~sd@1:main]`)
 - This feature is only guaranteed one external dependency level deep